hedzr/cmdr-cxx/README.md

 ## External Loaders

-There is a pre-built addon `yaml-loader` for loading the external config files in the pre-defined directory locations. `test-app-c1` demonstrate how to use it:
+There is a pre-built addon `yaml-loader` for loading the external config files in the pre-defined directory locations. `test-app-c1` demonstrates how to use it:

 ```cpp
 {